 Houston Rockets vs. New Orleans Pelicans Injury Report

-The team is amidst a three-game skid, first uncharacteristically losing to the Kings, before losing to Playoffs-bound teams in the Thunder and Pacers back-to-back.
-Extending further, the team is 5-5 in their last 10 — hardly where they want to be with the postseason looming.
+Luckily, the team saw a relatively clean bill of health in Thursday’s matchup, which it will undoubtedly need to make a splash in the upcoming Playoffs.

-The first step to getting back to form will be getting healthy, which has been a struggle for the team so far.
-Veteran point guard Fred VanVleet remains out with a now-new ankle injury, and players like Tari Eason, Dillon Brooks, Alperen Sengun and plenty more continue to miss games here and there due to varying smaller injuries.
+Now, Houston looks to another face-off with New Orleans to continue improving ahead of the postseason.
+As it stands now, the Rockets are No. 5 in te Western Conference, just a half-game back from No. 4 and three full games ahead of the Golden State Warriors at No. 6.

-Now, the Rockets will look to an away-and-home back-to-back with the Pelicans, a hopeful reset given New Orleans’ success so far.
-Here are the injury reports for both teams ahead of tonight’s matchup:
+Here are the injury reports for both teams ahead of their second meeting in three days:

 Houston Rockets injuries: